KEY AREAS OF FOCUS:

 HERITAGE FOUNDATION OPPOSES ADDITIONAL FUNDING FOR OBAMACARE

 Providers and health insurance carriers are reluctant to support anything that reduces revenue, just as normal Americans are reluctant to support anything that would arbitrarily reduce our take-home pay or increase our family budget.
 That is part of the reason why almost every single health-related entity in our nation opposed the Graham-Cassidy Bill, the last Republican effort to replace Obamacare.
-After some considerable lobbying on the part of it's sponsors, they were forced to withdrawn the Bill from the Senate floor without a vote.
+After some considerable lobbying on the part of its sponsors, they were forced to withdraw the Bill from the Senate floor without a vote.
 We understand now.
-Health insurance carriers are still in love with Obamacare and is the leadership of the House of Representatives.
+Health insurance carriers are still in love with Obamacare and are the leadership of the House of Representatives.
 Admittedly Obamacare has been great for California.
 Their Covered California Exchange carriers include lots of Obamacare programs.
 Same thing in New York State which has a huge number of ACA participants.
 Both states have a significant percentage of Obamacare participants that are eligible for federal subsidies.

 Further, the Blue Cross and Blue Shield Association, which represents all of the Blue Cross Blue Shield plans in the country wants to resurrect congressional efforts to stabilize the Affordable Care Act's exchanges by boosting tax subsidies and cost-sharing payments.
 In March 2019 they released a legislative proposal to increase subsidies for ACA exchanges and help customers, who earn too much to qualify for a federal subsidy.
 The proposal would also install a re-insurance program (which we support) resume reimbursements for CSR payments and further delay the tax on health insurance, which Obama intended as their fair share of the taxpayer's burden, to help pay for the program.
 These taxes have been delayed but not yet repealed.
 We are NOT in favor of ANY specific taxation to pay for any program that should be designed to benefit every American!
 Medicare was fairly funded by payroll taxes and everyone with the requisite quarters of contribution is eligible.
 If you are going to tax everybody then everybody should be eligible.
 If everybody isn't eligible, selective taxation is without representation.